trustoverip/spec-up-t-website/docs/advanced-features/migration.md

 npm install
 ```
 :::note Ignore warnings
-During the process, you can ignore the NPM warnings.
+During the process, you can ignore the npm warnings.

 Keeping up-to-date with warnings would demand a daily effort from programmers and maintainers.
 Things change so quickly but are hardly ever a breaking change.
 :::

 :::todo Optional extra check
-Do the extra check with the "NPM list" command to see whether your install or update command has worked as expected.
+Do the extra check with the "npm list" command to see whether your install or update command has worked as expected.
 Check the packages and their latest version numbers.
 :::

 Go into the menu